Self-consistent study of topological superconductivity in two-dimensional quasicrystals: RESULTS

 \subsubsection{Topological phase transitions}

 In Ref.~\cite{Ghadimi_2021}, by assuming a constant superconducting order parameter $\Delta_i\equiv\Delta$, topological phase transitions were found to occur as a function of the chemical potential $\mu$ near the lower band edge for fixed $\alpha$ and $h$ in both Penrose and AB QCs.
 These phase transitions follow the same condition for closing of the bulk spectral gap, $(W+\mu)^2+\Delta^2 = h^2$, as for a square lattice \cite{Sato_2010}, where half of the kinetic-energy bandwidth $W$ is obtained numerically.
 When it is solved for self-consistently, the order parameter $\Delta_i$ is not uniform and thus, there is no such gap-closing condition.
 Moreover, $\Delta_i$ acquires a non-negligible imaginary part at each lattice site as the inhomogeneity of the quasicrystalline lattice has similar effects as nonmagnetic impurities on the underlying $p\pm \imath p$ nature of TSC \cite{Goertzen_2017}.
 Here we show in terms of self-consistent solutions the occurrence of a topological phase transition as $\tilde{\mu}$ is varied.
 Figure~\ref{fig:PenBott_mutilde} presents the lowest absolute value of the quasiparticle excitation energy $|\epsilon|_{{\rm{min}}}$ as a function of $\tilde{\mu}/t$ for a 3571-site Penrose QC for $h=-t$, $\alpha=t$, and $U=-5.2t$ with PBC.
 The spectral gap closes at $\tilde{\mu} \simeq 3.7625t$, where the Bott index changes from $B=0$ to $B=1$.
 For all values of $\tilde{\mu}$ studied here, the converged order parameter $\Delta_i$ is nonzero at all sites and the real part of the site average, $\bar{\Delta} = (1/N)\sum_i \Delta_i$, decreases monotonically from ${\rm Re}\bar{\Delta}\simeq 0.8t$ at $\tilde{\mu}=3.2t$ to ${\rm Re}\bar{\Delta}\simeq 0.3t$ at $\tilde{\mu}=4t$.
+Comparing Fig.~\ref{fig:PenBott_mutilde} with Fig.~\ref{fig:sqBott_mutilde} for a square lattice with comparable $N$, it can be seen that $\tilde{\mu}$ at which the topological phase transition occurs is pushed up to a higher value in the Penrose QC.
+This makes sense from the fact that the kinetic-energy levels are more spread out in Penrose (as well as AB) QCs and go outside of the range $[-4t,4t]$ as for a square lattice \cite{Ghadimi_2021}.